-AFFIDAVIT
+: AFFIDAVIT

-I, , being first duly sworn and cautioned according to law, state that:

-1. I reside at

-My telephone number is

-Mv email address is 1,1J unun adaress 10

-2. I am eighteen (18) years of age or older.

-3. I am a United States citizen or legal resident of the United States.

-4. I hold a valid government-issued identification card, passport, or driver's license.

-5. I will not attempt to serve process in any case in which I am a party, counsel for a party, or have a familial relationship to any party.

-6. I will not attempt to serve process in any case in which I have a financial interest in the outcome of the action.

-7. I have not been convicted, within the last 10 years, of any felony, offense of violence, or offense involving dishonesty or false statement, and am not currently under community-control sanctions, probation, post-release control, or parole.

-8. I am not currently a respondent subject to any civil protection order.

-9. I am familiar with and will follow all applicable Local Rules and Ohio Rules of Civil Procedure.
-I will conduct myself in a professional manner.
-I will also obey any specific instructions for service of process as ordered by the Court in individual cases, including: If a pleading is left with a person of a suitable age other than the person to be served, then return is marked as "residential service," and if the pleading is left with the individual to be served, then the return is marked as "personal service."

-10. I am going to be acting as an agent of .
+SERVER I,, being first duly sw vorn and cautioned according to law, state that: 1.
+I reside at · My telephone number is · My email address is · 2.
+I am eighteen (18) years of age or older.
+3. I am a United States citizen or legal resident of the United d States.
+4. I hold a valid government-issued identification card, pass port, or driver's license.
+5. I will not attempt to serve process in any case in which I arelationship to any party. am a party, counsel for a party, or ha ve a familial 6.
+I will not attempt to serve process in any case in which I l have a financial interest in the outcor ne of the action.
+7. I have not been convicted, within the last 10 years, of any dishonesty or false statement, and am not currently under cocontrol, or parole. • • 8.
+I am not currently a respondent subject to any civil protec ction order.
+9. I am familiar with and will follow all applicable Local Rumyself in a professional manner.
+I will also obey any specificourt in individual cases, including: If a pleading is left with served, then return is marked as "residential service," and then the return is marked as "personal service." ic instructions for service of process ha person of a suitable age other the as ordered by the an the person to be 10.
+I am going to be acting as an agent of ·

-Applicant
+Applicant Applicant